The Little Horse

 Snorri, knowing his end is near, begins to write a saga of his own life.
 He wants to refute all those who oppose him in Norway and Iceland, and defend himself against rumors that he is power hungry and a deceitful womanizer.
 He is haunted by the fear that his son Orækja will turn against him, and waits to meet Margaret, the woman he loves, who challenges him in every possible way.
 Meanwhile, assassins in the distance prepare to carry out their orders to end his life.

-This creative, beautifully constructed novel reimagines the final days of this Icelandic hero, providing a wonderful new perspective on the politics and culture of the period.
+This creative, beautifully constructed novel reimagines the final days of the Icelandic hero, providing a wonderful new perspective on the politics and culture of the period.